shirdrn/document-processor/README.md

 FAQ
 ==================

-* If you choose ICTCLAS Chinese analyzer, be sure to copy file 'NLPIR_JNI.dll' to directory 'C:\Windows\System32' in Win7 operating system(default Win7 64bit, more about ICTCLAS, please hit http://ictclas.nlpir.org/downloads).
+* If you choose to use ICTCLAS Chinese analyzer, be sure to copy file 'NLPIR_JNI.dll' to directory 'C:\Windows\System32' in Win7 operating system(default Win7 64bit, more about ICTCLAS, please hit http://ictclas.nlpir.org/downloads).